assyrugent/LREC-Coling2024/README.md

 ## Training
 As explained in the paper we used the FLAIR toolkit (Version 0.12.2) to train our model, see the 'train_flair.py'.
 We iterated the training over the folds.

+## Rights
+This repository is authored by Gustav Ryberg Smidt, Katrien De Graef and Els Lefever.
+Everything in the repository is under Creative Commons licenses (CC-BY-NC-4.0).